 How can employer register their SOCSO account?

-An employer is able to register for its SOCSO account by visiting the main SOCSO portal.
-They are required to:
+An employer can register for its SOCSO account by visiting the main SOCSO portal.

-Once registered, employer and employees are able to check their contribution online by using their Identity Card Number (NRIC).
+Once registered, employers and employees are able to check their contributions online by using their Identity Card Number (NRIC).

-SOCSO contribution is to protect employees working in Malaysia by way of compensating them in the event that they suffer from work related injuries.
-Any medical treatment as well as follow up treatments due to work related injuries will be covered fully by SOCSO.
+SOCSO’s contribution is to protect employees working in Malaysia by way of compensating them in the event that they suffer from work-related injuries.
+Any medical treatment as well as follow-up treatments due to work-related injuries will be covered fully by SOCSO.

-What is the employer’s and employee’s contribution rate of SOCSO in year 2021?
+What is the employer’s and employee’s contribution rate of SOCSO in the year 2021?

 The SOSCO contribution rate table is as below: